qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ## Step 2: Add vectors

-Let's now add a few vectors with a payload:
+Let's now add a few vectors with a payload.
+Payloads are other data you want to associate with the vector:

 ```python
 from qdrant_client.http.models import PointStruct